 The Southern Caribbean Islands have many beautiful and fun cruise ports to visit.
 Here are some of the popular ports of call you can sail to on Southern Caribbean cruises and top options for what to do in each port.

 Aruba is considered the sunniest island in the Caribbean since it has less rainy days on average than other islands.
-Aruba is known for its mix of sandy stretches of sand near Oranjestad and more rugged coastline on its northeast shore.
+Aruba is known for its mix of sandy stretches of coastline near Oranjestad.
 Besides beaches, you’ll find natural wonders like rock pools, caves, and volcanic lava formations to explore.
-If you want to head inside for a bit, Oranjestad has a number of casinos, bars, and restaurants, plus plenty of shopping opportunities.
+If you want to head inside for a bit, Oranjestad has casinos, bars, restaurants, and plenty of shopping opportunities.

-The highlight for many people of their time in Bonaire is getting off land and under water.
-Bonaire is surrounded by the Bonaire National Marine Park, which helps to protect the island’s vast coral reef system and mangrove forests.
+The highlight of Bonaire for many people is getting off land and under water.
+The island is surrounded by the Bonaire National Marine Park, which helps to protect the vast coral reef system and mangrove forests.

-If you’re a rum fan, you’ll especially enjoy a port of call in Bridgetown, Barbados.
-Barbados is actually home to the world’s largest rum distillery.
-Tour it and learn how the liquor is made and the history and significance of rum for the island.
+If you’re a rum fan, you’ll especially enjoy the port of Bridgetown.
+Barbados is home to the world’s largest rum distillery.
+Take a tour and learn how the liquor is made and the history and significance of rum for the island.

-Nature lovers will enjoy a visit to Barbados’ tropical rainforest, a highlight of which is to visit Hunte’s Garden located within the a deep gully that provides a unique setting for a botanical garden.
+Nature lovers will enjoy Barbados’ tropical rainforest, visit Hunte’s Garden located within the deep gully that provides a unique setting for a botanical garden.

 Castries, St. Lucia

 St. Lucia is a lushly green Southern Caribbean island whose landscape is easy to distinguish from others thanks to two impressive peaks jutting into the sky.
-These peaks are St. Lucia’s pitons and they provide a dramatic backdrop for most activities on the island.
+These peaks are St. Lucia’s Pitons and provide a dramatic backdrop for most activities on the island.

-St. Lucia is also home to an active volcano and a popular thing to do while in port in Castries is to take a tour to La Soufrière volcano, which St. Lucia boasts is the world’s only drive-in volcano.
+St. Lucia is also home to an active volcano.
+A popular thing to do while in port in Castries is to take a tour to La Soufrière Volcano, which St. Lucia boasts is the world’s only drive-in volcano.
 While in Sulphur Springs National Park you have the chance to take a geothermal mud bath, which is said to have therapeutic powers.